andrewvanleuven/website/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 55  # Order that this section will appear.

-title = "Projects"
+title = "Areas of Research"
-subtitle = "These are the various topic areas that I am currently researching."
+#subtitle = "These are the various topic areas that I am currently researching."

 [content]
   # Page type to display.
 E.g. project.